 In 2023, all payments of cash and equity, as applicable, were paid in quarterly installments on the last business day of each calendar quarter, with the exception of the fourth quarter, which was paid on the date of the December PCC Committee meeting.
 In previous years, all payments were made on the first business day of each quarter.
 In addition, starting in 2023, each of the additional compensation retainer fees was paid 100% in cash, as compared to 50% in cash and 50% in equity in previous years.
-The equity portion of the annual retainer was issued in shares of common stock calculated by dividing the dollar value of the applicable retainer quarterly installment by the trailing 20-day average closing price of our common stock as reported on the NYSE (the closing price of our common stock as reported on the NYSE on any day is that day's "Closing Price").
+The equity portion of the annual retainer was issued in shares of common stock calculated by dividing the dollar value of the applicable retainer quarterly installment by the trailing 20-day average closing price of our common stock as reported on the NYSE on any day is that day's "Closing Price").

-Directors are permitted to defer all or a portion of their respective cash retainers into restricted stock units ("RSUs") under our Stock Incentive Plan pursuant to which settlement is deferred until after the director's termination of service from the board.
+Directors are permitted to defer all or a portion of their respective cash retainers into restricted stock units ("RSUs") under our Stock Incentive Plan pursuant to which settlement is deferred until a date not less than six months after the director's termination of service from the board.
 All directors are reimbursed for board and committee meeting expenses, but no meeting attendance fees are paid.

-James Zallie, our President and CEO, whose compensation is presented in the "2023 Summary Compensation Table" under "Executive Compensation" on page 39, did not receive any additional compensation for serving as a director.
+James Zallie, our President and CEO, whose compensation is presented in the "2023 Summary Compensation Table" on page 39, did not receive any additional compensation for serving as a director.